 While I agree that character is an important factor in video games and that plot being necessary really depends on the game (take Minecraft, for example, which doesn’t need plot), I’m going to write about my own gaming experience, which is yes, heavily RPG-oriented.
 There’s a reason for that, though, and it has everything to do with plot, with the game’s story.
 There cannot be character development without plot, so both are equally as important, at least in my world.
 Would there have been such an uproar over the ending of Mass Effect 3 if plot and story didn’t matter?
 I think not.
 Why is that particular gaming company so successful?
 Is it because they create good character or because they create good stories?
 I think anyone who’s played a Bioware game would vote story, especially since the characters are created by the choices the player makes.
 Obviously, players like these sort of games, because these games always sell well.
 Lately i’ve been into games like CS:GO I have been watching the e-sports championship series, I found out that you can bet on your favorite team at rivalry.gg/matches/csgo-betting.

 I also have to wonder how much game developers behind League Of Legends really know about gaming beyond that?
 Have they never played The Last Of Us or BioShock Infinite.
 Again, both of those games were highly successful and both were acclaimed by critics and fans alike for their plots.
+I went to LoL-Smurfs and bought a smurf account for league of legends.

 So I would argue that yes, plot is important in video games.
 I took to social media to get others’ opinions, too: